Eco Vessel Scout Review

 The newest version of Eco Vessel's Scout and Frost got rid of the plastic thread attached to the body.
 Now it is just stainless threading that is integrated into the body.
 Though we found this a bit more difficult to get the lid on just right, there is no longer an issue with this plastic neck breaking and becoming unglued from the body, which occurred with our normal day to day use of the Frost, even with exclusive hand washing.
 Kudos to their customer service, who promptly sent us a new Frost after providing them with photos of our damaged product.
 Bottles with the plastic neck are still in circulation, however.

-Eco Vessel Frost, it has the same capacity of 13 ounces.
+Although the Scout is 43% lighter than its insulated version the Eco Vessel Frost, it has the same capacity of 13 ounces.
 We are fans of its stainless steel body, the company's innovative phasing in of an internal silicone straw, and the easy to drink spout.
 Keep in mind the Scout is for 3+ years and the heavier Frost for 4+ years.
 Mostly because the silicone-lined spout is prone to peeling off if chewed.

 — Juliet Spurrier, MD & Wendy Schmitz